micahcochran/micahcochran.net/source/_posts/drone.md

     - projects
 ---

-Led a team of four to create a software that did agricultural drone scanning.
+<p>Led a team of four to create a software that did agricultural drone scanning.
 The software simulated a flight on the screen and also flew a physical drone.
 My team explored the software development process starting with use cases, wireframes, drawing state charts, and implementation of the software in Java & JavaFX.
 This flew an actual drone.
-The project was for the CS&nbsp;520 Software Engineering class.
+The project was for the CS&nbsp;520 Software Engineering class.</p>

 Object Oriented design patterns Adapter, Singleton, and Visitor were implemented in this project.
 The project used a Model-View-Control (<abbr>MVC</abbr>) architecture.